-First 8 bits is the priority – a value between 0 and 255.
+Priority (8 bits): A value between 0 and 255.
 A higher value indicates a higher switching priority.

+ScreenGroupID (8 bits): In version 2 of the SCR, the most significant 4 bits are the grouping adjacency ID and the least significant 4 bits are the screen ID.
+In version 1 of the SCR, all 8 bits are the grouping adjacency ID and the screen ID has a default value of 0.
+Requests with the same grouping adjacency ID will be rendered adjacent to each other with the lowest sub-session channel id most screen-left.
+Requests with the same screen ID will be rendered on the same physical or logical screen, influencing relationships between streams such that an individual source will either be displayed on one screen or another but not both (at the same time).

-The next 8 bits is the grouping adjacency ID – requests with the same group adjacency ID will be rendered adjacent to each other with the lowest sub-session channel id most screen-left.
-The next bit is the duplication flag.
-If the duplication flag is set to ‘1’ this indicates that the sender should, where appropriate, provide duplicates of sources that are being displayed in higher-priority groups, whereas if set to ‘0’ the sender should avoid duplicating these streams.
-The last 15 bits are reserved and must be set to 0.
+Duplication Flag (1 bit): If the duplication flag is set to ‘1’ this indicates that the sender should, where appropriate, provide duplicates of sources that are being displayed in higher-priority groups, whereas if set to ‘0’ the sender should avoid duplicating these streams.

+Reserved (15 bits): The last 15 bits are reserved, should be set to 0 and ignored when received.

 Receiver-Selected Source: Length 32 bits.
 The value is equal to the CSI of the source the requester wants to receive in this channel.

 Finally, the request must include one or more payload sections.
-If multiple payload sections are included, these are alternatives – a recipient receiving a requests containing multiple payload sections responds with a single media stream with parameters matching one of the payload specifications (the sender can pick which they prefer to send, and may change mid-stream to a different set of codec parameters that match a different payload specification).
+If multiple payload sections are included, these are alternatives – a recipient receiving a request containing multiple payload sections responds with a single media stream with parameters matching one of the payload specifications (the sender can pick which they prefer to send, and may change mid-stream to a different set of codec parameters that match a different payload specification).
 The payload section has the following format: